finos/FDC3/docs/context/ref/Country.md

 Notes:

-- It is valid to include extra properties and metadata as part of the country payload, but the minimum requirement is for at least one standardised identifier to be provided
+- It is valid to include extra properties and metadata as part of the country payload, but the minimum requirement is for at least one standardized identifier to be provided
   - `COUNTRY_ISOALPHA2` SHOULD be preferred.

 - Try to only use country identifiers as intended and specified in the [ISO standard](https://en.wikipedia.org/wiki/ISO_3166-1).
 E.g. the `COUNTRY_ISOALPHA2` property must be a recognized value and not a proprietary two-letter code.
-If the identifier you want to share is not a standardised and recognized one, rather define a property that makes it clear what value it is.
+If the identifier you want to share is not a standardized and recognized one, rather define a property that makes it clear what value it is.
 This makes it easier for target applications.

 ## Type